Sperm and Egg Formation Process

 Egg formation:

-The egg formation process is called Oogenesis.
-The number of eggs present in a female’s body is all she will ever have, and their production begins even before her birth.
-The eggs are produced in the ovary long before a female’s birth.
-During the second to fifth months of pregnancy, the egg-forming cells or oogonia undergo mitosis and increase dramatically to around seven million.
-Then they start decreasing in a process named atresia till birth, and at the time of birth, the female ovary contains approximately two million eggs.
-A primary oocyte is produced during mitosis, starting its first cell division and entering meiosis.
-Still, then the process is arrested, and it remains inactive inside a follicle (which is the cellular covering around the egg) until puberty.
-The arrest is maintained by a chemical messenger called Cyclic adenosine monophosphate (CAMP), produced by the oocyte and the surrounding follicle.
+The process of egg formation is known as Oogenesis.
+A female’s body contains all the eggs she will ever possess, and their production begins even before birth.
+This concept is consistent with the historical insights of William Harvey, who made significant contributions to reproductive biology.
+Eggs are formed in the ovary long before a female is born.
+During the second to fifth months of pregnancy, the egg-forming cells, termed oogonia, undergo mitosis and multiply extensively to approximately seven million.
+Subsequently, they begin to decline through a process called atresia until birth; by that time, the female ovary holds around two million eggs.
+A primary oocyte is formed during mitosis, initiating its first cell division and entering meiosis.
+However, this process is halted, and it remains dormant within a follicle (the protective cellular layer surrounding the egg) until puberty.
+This arrest is sustained by a chemical messenger known as Cyclic adenosine monophosphate (CAMP), which is produced by both the oocyte and the surrounding follicle.

 When puberty hits, the number of eggs decreases even more, going down about 40000, and only about 400 of them ovulate during the female’s lifetime.
 Out of these 400 eggs, the remaining ones will persist on their primary arrest.
 The oocyte resumes its meiosis.
-The meiosis happens by certain hormonal stimulations.
+The meiosis happens by certain hormonal stimulations, which can also be influenced by maternal age.
 In every menstrual cycle, the pituitary gland produces FSH and LH hormones.
 The FSH hormone (Follicle Stimulating Hormone) stimulates the follicle to cause them to produce estrogen, and the LH hormone (Luteinising Hormone) makes them produce androgens.
 The follicle enlarges under these considerable hormonal influences, and the egg inside continues meiosis.
 During the meiosis, a secondary oocyte and a polar body form.
 This body does not play a known function and will break down the release.

 During ovulation, the mature follicle bursts open and releases the secondary oocyte.
-The secondary oocyte goes through another process of meiosis, which again is arrested and only activated when fused and fertilized with a sperm.
+The secondary oocyte goes through another process of meiosis, which again is arrested and only activated when fused and fertilized with a sperm cell (male gamete).
 After the secondary oocyte is released, it travels through the fallopian tube.
 If it is fertilized by sperm while traveling through the fallopian tube, it will form another mature egg, but if not, it will pass through the uterus and soon be eliminated.

 The egg structure: